lineality/Online_Voting_Using_One_Time_Pads/README.md

 - fix-ability
 - move-ability

+## Setting location items and ancestors in local coordinated decisions (2024.04.17)

 ## Mirages and Siren Songs in System Design & Project-Space
 - Social cohesion and inclusion
 -